iejMac/clip-video-encode/clip_video_encode/dataset/README.md

 ## Embedding WebDataset

-We us the [webdataset](https://github.com/webdataset/webdataset) format therefore the final processed dataset should be in the form of a list of tar files with unique ID's and a splits.csv file describing which tar files belong to which splits.
+We us the [webdataset](https://github.com/webdataset/webdataset) format therefore the final processed dataset should be in the form of a list of tar files with unique ID's and a splits.csv file describing which tar files belong to which splits (or alternatively just manually separate splits into directories).
 Each tar file should have 10000 triples (final tar in each split might have <10000):

 * numpy array (.npy) of shape (frame_count, embed_dim) where embed_dim is 512 for now
 * text caption (.txt) that describes the video